ilyakaznacheev/abap-best-practice/README.md

 ### Use unit tests as behavior example and documentation

 A unit test shows how a program module should work.
 If you will test it the same way, as it is used in a real program, it will be the best documentation (with examples!) for a developer.

+### Keep tests in mind while designing architecture

+Only well-designed programs can be easily tested.
+To make it easier for unit testing make your modules able to be tested independently.
+Make them low coupled and highly cohesive, remove unnecessary relations, use dependency injection, hide dependent classes behind interfaces to mock them in tests.
+SoC, SOLID, GRASP are your friends.

 ## S/4 Programming Model